nv-nguyen/gigapose/README.md

 </h4>
 </div>

-**TL;DR**: GigaPose is a "hybrid" template-patch correspondence approach to estimate 6D (coarse) pose of novel objects in RGB images from a single 2D-to-2D correspondence.
-We experimentally show that GigaPose is (i) faster (38x for coarse pose stage), (ii) robust to segmentation errors made by CNOS, and (iii) more accurate with 3.2 AP improvement (after refinement) on seven core dataset of the BOP challenge.
+**TL;DR**: GigaPose is a "hybrid" template-patch correspondence approach to estimate 6D pose of novel objects in RGB images: GigaPose first uses templates, rendered images of the CAD models, to recover the out-of-plane rotation (2DoF) and then uses patch correspondences to estimate the remaining 4DoF.
+We experimentally show that GigaPose is (i) 38x faster for coarse pose stage, (ii) robust to segmentation errors made by the 2D detector, and (iii) more accurate with 3.2 AP improvement on seven core dataset of the BOP challenge.

 If our project is helpful for your research, please consider citing :